Soul

 Once the rhythm settles, I anchor and shift into channel mode.
 My ancestors step in at that point.
 Their role is to help clear out the old density, the stuck emotional residue, and the shadow‑weight that shows up during the journey through your mind‑scape.

 Before I travel anywhere, I ask my spirit animal for permission and protection — for me, for you, and for the fragment.
-Then I ask your spirit guide to help me navigate your mind‑scape accurately.
+Then I ask your spirit guide to help me navigate your mind‑scape accurately; the animal you pulled from the oracle deck is the guide that steps forward for this work.
 I don’t move until I get a clear yes from both.
-When everything is aligned, I enter your mind‑scape and begin looking for the fragment.
+Once everything is aligned, I enter your mind‑scape and begin looking for the fragment.
 When I find them, I check in on what they need, whether they’re ready, and what support they require to move toward reintegration.

 Before we move through the heavier terrain, you’ll make a short declaration to your fragment — a direct acknowledgment and an invitation home.
 That is the only thing you’ll have speak out loud unless you personally feel drawn to do so.
 You may feel emotional waves, pressure shifts, heat, cold, crying, shaking, runny nose, drooling — all of this is normal.
 Your body reacts because something real is moving.